manticoresoftware/manticoresearch/docs/searching/expressions,_functions,_and_operators.rst

    It's easily illustrated by the following example: 1-2 normally evaluates to 4294967295, but SINT(1-2) evaluates to -1.

+.. _expr-func-to-string:

+-  TO_STRING()

+   Forcibly promotes the argument to string type.

 .. _comparison functions: